Eventbus overview

 Import the

-class SpecialEvent: def __init__(self): pass def __str__(self): return "special event" -
+Event:from system.eventbus import Event class SpecialEvent(Event): def __init__(self): pass def __str__(self): return "special event" -

 Define a synchronous or asynchronous method to be called when the event occurs: